 Optimize your marketing strategies

-Demographic segmentation variables
+Demographic segmentation variables and examples

 Age is the most basic variable of them all, albeit the most important because consumer preferences continually change with age.
 Almost all marketing campaigns target age-specific audiences.

-Age segmentation can also be generation-based: baby boomers, gen X, millennials, etc. Since members within each of these individual groups were born around the same time and grew up with similar experiences, they often share similar characteristics and thought processes.
+Age segmentation is also generation-based: baby boomers, gen X, millennials, etc. Since members within each of these individual groups were born around the same time and grew up with similar experiences, they often share similar characteristics and thought processes.
 Targeting baby boomers and gen X with the same offer and marketing strategy is likely to produce undesirable results because they think and act differently.

 Not only do age groups and generations differ in their buying habits, but also in how they respond to advertising.
 They tend to have distinct ways of speaking and often spend their time on separate platforms.
 For example, millennials may spend most of their time on Instagram and Facebook, while seniors prefer their email inboxes.